OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 - Pass a PDB of the protein target (TYK2) with `-p tyk2_protein.pdb`.
 - Instruct `openfe` to output files into a directory called `network_setup` with the `-o network_setup` option.
-- Instruct `openfe` to only run one full repeat of the alchemical simulation per `quickrun` call using `--n-protocol-repeats 1`.
+- Instruct `openfe` to only run one repeat of the alchemical simulation per `quickrun` call using `--n-protocol-repeats 1`.
   **Note:** `openfe`'s default behaviour is that it needs three repeats to calculate the uncertainty (i.e. standard deviation) in an estimate.
 By